-INNOCENT FUN
+NNOCENT FUN

-ELECTRONIC ARTS ST - £24 95dk Also on Amiga, PC
+ELECTRONIC ARTS Also on Amiga, PC

 Zany Golf gives you the chance to relive the classic game of mini-golf in the comfort of your own living room, thanks to the talents of a bunch of Stanford University students from America, who call themselves Sandcastle...
 GAMEPLAY Zany Go,f allows one to four players to compete in a ninecomplete all nine holes in par or better.
-During play you get a preview of the forthcoming hale with some hints on how to conquer it.
-Then it's down to the golfing, where you select the angle and power of your shot using a cursor under mouse control - witnessing hole game of crazy golf, with the aim of the game being to your triumph or disaster a second later If you're successful in putting the ball within the specified number of strokes, you'll get any unused strokes added to the stroke-count on the next hole.
-If you're unsuccessful vou'll be thrown out of the game with only a score card for consolation Each of the nine holes provides not only an increasingly difficult challenge, but also a weirder selection of obstacles.
-These range from a windmill to hamburgerl perform their assigned tasks in a purely functional The visuals are competent enough, with a varied selection of obstacles and objects scattered around each of the nine holes.
-Audio is split between crass little tunes and sound spot-effects consisting of whitenoise pings and pongs and the occasional lingle
+During play you get a preview of the forthcoming hole with some hints on how to conquer it.
+Then it's down to the golfing, where you select the angle and power of your shot using a cursor under mouse control - witnessing your triumph or disaster a hole game of crazy golf, with the aim of the game being to second later If you're successful in putting the ball within the specified number of strokes, you'll get any unused strokes added to the stroke-count on the next hole.
+If you're unsuccessful, you'll be thrown out of the game with only a score card for consolation Each of the nine holes provides not only an increasingly difficult challenge, but also a weirder selection of obstacles.
+These range from a windmill to hamburger • GRAPHICS AND SOUND noise pings and pongs and the occasional lingle As Zany Golf doesn't rely on state-of-the-art audiovisuals, the game should play the same on the Amiga and PC.
+Expect a slight audio improvement on the Amiga, and the opposite on the PC.